 In 2020 we moved our infrastructure from our own on-premise services to Microsoft Azure.
 Right from the start, we provisioned all our cloud infrastructure using Terraform.
 This lowered the bar for our teams to start using cloud-native services like Azure Service Bus and Cosmos DB.

 Additionally, we moved our containerized applications from DC/OS to Kubernetes and added Helm to configure their deployments right from the repository.
 Over the past few years, we have also been working to move functionality away from our legacy .NET Framework monoliths into feature-scoped microservices.
-While three years ago those monoliths were still our most deployed applications, this shift has caused them to be updated less often, while containerized services get deployed significantly more.
+While four years ago those monoliths were still our most deployed applications, this shift has caused them to be updated less often, while containerized services get deployed significantly more.

 Using Flux CD and Helm